jcarait/jcarait/README.md

 # Hi there, I’m Jono 👋

 I've been programming for about a year, starting with humble beginnings in a custom scripting language AutoHotkey for fast macro-creation and software automation.
-Shortly thereafter, I learned the basics of JavaScript and decided fast-track my journey by taking a course.
+Shortly thereafter, I learned the basics of JavaScript and decided to fast-track my journey by joining a coding bootcamp.

 I recently graduated from a Full stack flex coding bootcamp program from the University of Sydney.
 I'm currently open to developer roles - check out my [portfolio](https://jcarait.dev/)